nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 ### Char
 * `System.Char`/`char`
 * Literal is denoted by a single-quote, e.g., `'a'`
-* Can be casted to integral type
+* Can be cast to integral type
   * *Implicit* cast to `ushort`
   * *Explicit* cast to others